How it Works

 How a product works is what happens at the intersection of how a product functions independent of user input, and how a human uses the product to accomplish a task.

-There’s two general sets of resources that a product has available to it: material resources like information, connectivity, compute, form factor; and behavioral resources like time, attention, cognition and access.
-A user of a b2b sales prospecting product may be seeing a high volume of leads [abundance of information] but a tight window of time to qualify them [lack of time].
+In practice the alignment of these resources make up the friction or texture of a product.
+For example a user of a b2b sales prospecting product may be seeing a high volume of leads [abundance of information] but a tight window of time to qualify them [lack of time].
 A customer of a beauty retailer might be shopping for a very specific SKU [abundance of attention], but not know the exact product name among a large catalogue of options [lack of information].
-A well designed product is one that identifies a bottleneck in the experience and either removes it or optimizes for it.

 To illustrate how ecosystem affects the value of a feature, imagine two financial planning products that both want to add an agent chat feature.
 Both products pull the same bank data and the agents have access to similar tooling.
 The objective of both products is to help users build net worth.